etmendz/Mendz.ETL/README.md

 - FlatFileSourceAdapter via FlatFileToXmlMapper to XmlTargetAdapter.
 - MongoCustomerSourceAdapter via JSONToXmlMapper to CustomerWSTargetAdapter.
 - CustomerWSSourceAdapter via XmlToJSONMapper to MongoCustomerTargetAdapter.
-Regardless if you want to start small and simple, or if you want to start big and complex,  Mendz.ETL ccan br the solution nrrds
 ## NuGet It...
 [https://www.nuget.org/packages/Mendz.ETL/](https://www.nuget.org/packages/Mendz.ETL/)